tailwarden/docs.komiser.io/docs/Introduction/installation.md

 ---
 # Installation

+## Prerequisites

+- Make sure that you have PostgresSQL or SQLite installed on your computer.

+- Make sure to create a directory where you want to install Komiser.

+- Create a TOML configuration file called `config.toml` in the directory where you installed Komiser.
+The data will be inserted in it later on in this guide.

 ## Getting started

 You can install the CLI with a `curl` utility script or by downloading the binary from the releases page.
 Once installed you'll get the `komiser` command.